Evolution (professional wrestling)

 Evolution was a villainous American professional wrestling stable in WWE which was a part of the Raw brand from 2003 to 2005, as well as during 2007 and 2014.
 At the height of its original existence, the group consisted of Triple H, Ric Flair, Randy Orton and Batista.
 The quartet has been referred to as a modern iteration of Flair's former stable, The Four Horsemen.
 Evolution slowly began dissolving after SummerSlam 2004, when Orton won the World Heavyweight Championship and was kicked out of the group.
 After winning the Royal Rumble in 2005, Batista betrayed Triple H and Flair, turning face, and decided to pursue the World Heavyweight Championship himself.
-Although Batista's departure was largely the end for the group, the final break up came when Triple H turned on and attacked Flair.
+Although Batista's departure was largely the end for the group, the final break up came when Triple H turned on and attacked Flair during RAW's Homecoming episode.
 During the breakup, each member faced one another at least once.

 Evolution later reformed on April 14, 2014 as a sub-group to The Authority after Batista joined forces with Triple H and Orton.
-The group is also considered to be one of the greatest professional wrestling factions of all time.

 Concept

 Each member of Evolution represented the best in: "the past" (Ric Flair), "the present" (Triple H), and "the future" (Randy Orton and Batista) of professional wrestling.
 Triple H would reveal on his 2013 Triple H - Thy Kingdom Come DVD that Mark Jindrak was originally planned to be in the group in Batista's role as the Arn Anderson-like enforcer, with Jindrak even shooting vignettes with the rest of the group, before it was decided to make Batista part of the group instead.
 This was further elaborated in 2020, when it was revealed that Vince McMahon wanted Jindrak in the group to replace Batista due to his triceps injuries in 2003.
 However, Triple H felt that Jindrak was not mature enough for the group and also felt that he was dragging Orton down, an assessment mutually agreed by Jindrak himself.
-Ultimately, management decided to place Jindrak in a tag team with Garrison Cade while the rest of Evolution waited for Batista to return to health, which proved to work out for all parties involved, including Jindrak, who would become a major star in Mexico following his WWE departure in 2005.
+Ultimately, management decided to place Jindrak in a tag team with Garrison Cade while the rest of Evolution waited for Batista to return to health, which proved to work out for all parties involved, including Jindrak, who would have a successful career in Mexico following his WWE departure in 2005.